-New Regulations Will Restrict Business Critical to Whatcom County
+Proposed Regulations Will Restrict Businesses Critical to Whatcom County

 - Rising Costs & No Investment: The proposed regulations could raise costs for transportation of fuels vital to the region’s economy and discourage investment that could result in a loss of local jobs and tax revenue.

 - Hurting Competitiveness: With limited ability to adapt and make necessary upgrades, Whatcom businesses will be at a competitive disadvantage to companies outside our county, including foreign fuel suppliers.

 Businesses at Cherry Point Are Central to the County’s Economy

 - 10,000 jobs

 directly and indirectly supported within Whatcom County1